php-school/learn-you-php/res/problems/array-we-go/problem.md

-Write a program that takes an array of filepaths as arguments, filtering out files that do not exist and mapping existing files to SPLFileObjects.
+Write a program that takes an array of filepaths as arguments, filtering out files that do not exist and mapping existing files to `SplFileObject`'s.

 Finally output the basename of the files, each on a new line.

-The full path to the files to read will be provided as the command line arguments.
+The full path of the files to read will be provided as the command line arguments.
 You do not need to make your own test files.

 ----------------------------------------------------------------------
 ## HINTS